-Engines can make all sorts of funny sounds, and honestly we shouldn’t be surprised when they do.
-There are all sorts of things in motion from rotating shafts, to pistons and valves, not to mention explosions going on inside of them.
-As a mechanic you hear the phrase “my engine is making a strange noise” relatively often.
-Strange noises can be anything from humming to screeching or clunking.
-In this article we’re going to talk through why your car’s engine makes a ticking or clicking sound, what the problem might be, and how to repair the problem.
+Engines can make all sorts of funny sounds, and honestly, we shouldn’t be surprised when they do.
+There are all sorts of things in motion from rotating shafts, to pistons and valves, not to mention explosions, so it’s surprising your engine isn’t louder.
+Engines can make all sorts of noises from humming to screeching, or clunking and clicking.
+In this article, we’re going to talk through why your car’s engine makes a ticking or clicking sound, what the problem might be, and how to repair it.

 The first thing to realize if you have a tick in your engine is that it is likely due to one of the reciprocating components rather than a rotating component.
-Things like bad bearings or accessories will usually make whirring or whining noises as they rotate while reciprocating components like your pistons, rods, valves and pushrods usually make ticks, clunks or ratcheting type sounds.
+Things like bad bearings or worn out accessories will usually make whirring or whining noises as they rotate while reciprocating components like your pistons, rods, valves, and pushrods usually make ticks, clunks or ratcheting type sounds.